Mike-leonard/Daily-Tasker/README.md

 ## Next Steps Ideas

-- Persist tasks with AsyncStorage or a backend API.
+- Wire up Firebase Authentication so each user syncs to a private schedule path.
 - Add due dates, priority tags, and filters.
 - Explore Expo Router or React Navigation for multi-screen workflows.